Standing Rules of Graduate Council

 ARTICLE II.
 GRADUATE COUNCIL COMMITTEE STRUCTURE

-Committees may be created according to the provisions of Article II, Section B, of the Articles of Authority of the Graduate Council.
+Committees may be created according to the provisions of Article II, Section B, of the Bylaws of the Graduate Council.
 A roster of Graduate Council members, as well as membership on Standing and Ad Hoc Committees, shall be made available to the University community on the Graduate Council section of The Graduate School's website.

 All Standing Committees except the Committee on Committees and Procedures may add to their membership with the approval of the Committee on Committees and Procedures.